Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Introduction

+We begin with the observation that in practice, researchers seek to make the sample and target population identical only on some summary of the characteristics, represented by the matrix $\X$.
+The variables taking the columns in $\X$ may include indicators for membership in intersectional strata, and/or the values of other variables.
+In practice, $\X$ is typically (i) low-dimensional and (ii) chosen or constructed by hand.
+Weights are then chosen to make the sample similar to the target population in terms of the means of these $\X$, thereby neglecting other moments of $p(\X)$ that, unnoticed, can remain dissimilar between the weighted sample and target population.

+Unfortunately, except in the case of full saturation (i.e. every combination of $\X$ values can be represented by an indicator), investigators are not generally in a position to argue that the outcome or response process are linear in such $\X$, which is needed to achieve unbiasedness through this adjustment (see e.g. \citealp{sarndal2005estimation, Kott:2010dq}, with analogous results in the causal inference setting, see e.g. \citealp{zhao2016entropy}).
+Note that ``response'', in this context, means that a participant was both sampled and responded and thus appears in the observed data.
+Further, leaving the choice of which variables and which higher-order terms to include in the hands of investigators allows almost unlimited researcher degrees of freedom.
+As we show, even across a set of seemingly reasonable choices, the resulting estimates can vary widely.

-How then can researchers correctly choose what functions of covariates, i.e. the mapping $\phi(\cdot)$, they should use for calibration?
-Answering this question requires first clarifying the conditions for survey weights to unbiasedly estimate the desired outcome among the target population.
-We formulate the ``linear ignorability'' assumption, which states that survey weights unbiasedly estimate the desired outcome among the target population only when the part of the outcome not explained by a linear combination of the $\phi(X)$ is independent of the part of the sampling process not explained linearly by $\phi(X)$ within a suitable link function.
-This is similar in spirit to, though more general than, existing results that call for both non-parametric ignorability of selection and linearity of the outcome (or selection model) in $\phi(X)$.
+The question is then how researchers can choose what functions of covariates, $\phi(\X)$, should be used for constructing weights.
+We provide one reasoned answer to this question, aiming to require the weakest workable assumptions and minimal user intervention.
+To do so first requires a clarification of how the non-parametric identification assumptions invoked to handle non-response become parametric assumptions once we are also constrained by estimation concerns.
+Specifically, we formulate the ``linear ignorability'' assumption, which states that survey weights unbiasedly estimate the desired outcome among the target population only when the part of the outcome not explained by a linear combination of the $\phi(\X)$ is independent of the part of the sampling process not explained linearly by $\phi(\X)$ within a suitable link function.
+As we detail below, this refines and weakens existing results that call for both non-parametric ignorability of selection and linearity of the outcome (or selection model) in $\phi(\X)$ as separate matters.